 Motorcycles | 49 million | Significant modes of transport, especially in dense cities and developing countries |

 Bicycles and motorcycles make up a big part of daily life.
-They help people get around easier in crowded cities.
-They’re also a fun way for many to enjoy the outdoors.
-The numbers speak volumes.
+They help people move around in crowded cities.
+They also offer a fun way to enjoy the outdoors.
 With over a billion bicycles and 49 million motorcycles, their mark on the global wheel count is hard to miss.
-These two-wheelers show how we’ve mixed the need for travel with the joy of moving freely.

 Toy Wheels